bittersweet-coffee/ch.bfh.bti7081.s2018.black/README.md

 # Installation

-TODO
+Install maven and eclipse (optional).
+Then import the project and build it as a maven project.

+Otherwise just use maven directly to handle the dependencies and setup.

 # Dependencies

-The app depends on the following Libraries and Components:
+The app depends on the following additional libraries and components:

 * [Vaadin Calendar Addon](https://github.com/blackbluegl/calendar-component)
+* Hibernate
+* H2 database
+* Springframework security
+* itextpdf
+* log4j

 # Contributions